enguyen120/Econ425VietnamDisabilityCapstone/README.md

 # Econ425 Vietnam Disability Capstone
 This is code for an undergraduate economics research paper done at Macalester College.
-The project itself
+The project itself examines the impact of temporal and geographic exposure to Agent Orange during the Vietnam War.
 # Data files
-This project has one data file, called Viet2009CensusCleaned.dta which is attached in this repository.
+This project has one data file, Viet2009CensusCleaned.dta which is attached to the submission and can be accessed by emailing enguyen@macalester.edu.
+The files comprise 1.3 million individual-level observations from IPUMS and the 2009 Vietnamese Census.
+# Do files
+It is accompanied by a do-file which is ordered chronologically in the order in which figures and tables are listed in the paper.
+Lines 3-7 create balance tables and lines 10-11 create graphs to visualize the results found in the tables.
+Line 16 is the primary regression and the pre-trend tests for DiD are on lines 19-22.
+I test for robustness and heterogeneity on lines 25-38 and lines 42-58 respectively.
+The final lines of code in the do-file extend the results to education and employment outcomes.

+A note: the regressions here are looking at The results depict a very small change in the coefficient.
+While it is standard for decimals to be limited to 3 places, I found that doing so eliminated the effect of the results I found, especially since I cannot scale dummy or categorical independent variables.
+However, the portion of the sample that has a disability is about 1% meaning that the results are more meaningful than that each of my regressions looks at the impact of the probability of changes to disability that is less than 1% of the population, given that fraction of people with disability in my data is less than 1% of the sample.